-- I. A statement that the study involves, research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed and identification of any procedures which are experimental - II.
-Description of any reasonably foreseeable benefits or risks to the subject - III.
+- I. A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed and identification of any procedures which are experimental - II.
+Description of any reasonably foreseeable benefits or risks to the subject

+- III.
 Description of any risks or benefits to others that may reasonably be expected from the research - IV.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, that might advantageous to the subject - V. For research involving more than minimal risk, an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs and, if so what they consist of or where further information may be obtained. - VI.
-Statement describing the extent, if any to which confidentiality of records identifying the subject m\will be maintained - VII.
+A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject - V. For research involving more than minimal risk, an explanation as to whether any compensation and an explanation as to whether any medical treatments are available if injury occurs and, if so what they consist of or where further information may be obtained. - VI.
+Statement describing the extent, if any, to which confidentiality of records identifying the subject Ishall be maintained - VII.
 An explanation of whom to contact for answers to pertinent questions about the research and whom to contact in the event of research-related injury to the subject - VIII.
 A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled - f.
-If a consent form is not used, please supply the narrative that will be provided to participants the required elements of informed consent (see previous section) - g.
+If a consent form is not used, please supply the narrative that will be provided to participants containing the required elements of informed consent (see previous section) - g.
 If applicable, advertisements will be submitted by the investigator to CUHSR.
-Generally, content should be: - 1) The name and address of the research investigator h.
+Generally, content should be: - 1) The name and address of the research investigator - 2) The purpose of the research - 3) A summary of the eligibility criteria that will be used to admit subjects into the study - 4) The location of the research - 5) The person to contact for further information - 6) The time or other commitment required of subjects - 7) A brief list of benefits, if any - h.
 The investigator will also provide any requests for changes in study after initiation, reports of unexpected adverse events, progress reports, and final status reports.
 In addition, no deviations from or changes of the protocol should be initiated without prior written CUHSR approval.